AstraZeneca vaccinations resume in Europe, but skepticism may linger

 Germany’s rate is still far lower — with about 100 new cases per 100,000 people over seven days.
 But Health Minister Jens Spahn said this week that the worsening outlook could prompt a renewed tightening of rules.

 Harlan reported from Rome.
-Loveday Morris contributed to this report from Berlin.
+Loveday Morris in Berlin and Stefano Pitrelli in Rome contributed to this report.